Awoyalejohn/RPSLS/README.md

   - Featured below the header.
   - The controls area gives access to the how to play button, restart button and music button.
   - When the user clicks on the how to play button a modal will pop up and give a brief explanation of how you play the game.
 The modal can be closed by clicking anywhere on the screen.
-  - The restart button clears all the values on the page and starts the game again..
+  - The restart button clears all the values on the page and starts the game again.
   - The logo is white with a game controller icon next beside which contrasts well with the blue background.
   - The music button plays the audio file put inside the game.

 ![Controls area image](https://github.com/Awoyalejohn/RPSLS/blob/main/assets/readme-files/controls-image.PNG)

 - The game area
-  - Featured below the controls area
+  - Featured below the controls area.
   - This shows the area where the hand gestures will display when one of them is clicked on to.
   - The box on the left shows the players choices and the box on the right shows the computers choices.

  ![game area image](https://github.com/Awoyalejohn/RPSLS/blob/main/assets/readme-files/game-area-image.PNG)

 - The round area
-  - Featured below the game area
+  - Featured below the game area.
-  - This tracks the rounds that pass
+  - This tracks the rounds that pass.

 ![round area image](https://github.com/Awoyalejohn/RPSLS/blob/main/assets/readme-files/round%20image.PNG)

 - The score area
-  - Featured below the roundarea
+  - Featured below the roundarea.
-  - This keeps track of the wins, losses, and draws that occur every round
+  - This keeps track of the wins, losses, and draws that occur every round.

 ![score area image](https://github.com/Awoyalejohn/RPSLS/blob/main/assets/readme-files/score-image.PNG)

 - The hand gesture area
-  - Featured below the score
+  - Featured below the score.
   - This is where they will select their choice button when going against the computer.
   - The buttons have an orange hover effect when the mouse hovers over it.
   - This makes it easier for users to pick the choice that they want.